mhowlett/Nhiredis/README.md

 redis.io recommends two clients for .NET - ServiceStack.Redis and BookSleeve.
 Why do we need Nhiredis?

-_ServiceStack.Redis_ - I have used this client for some time, and it does the job.
-However:

-1. The names of the functions are different to the actual Redis commands (with the result that I can never remember the Redis commands when I work with the CLI).
-2. It's a bit ugly that there are so many functions clumped together in a single namespace.
-3. There is currently no support for the redis command WATCH.
+_ServiceStack.Redis_ - I have used this client for some time.
+The one thing I don't like about it is the function names do not match up with the actual Redis commands (which in turn means that I can never remember the Redis commands when I work with a different client, in particular the CLI).
+In some cases, for example AddItemToSortedSet, the order of the parameters is different also.
+Also, I don't think some of the names are very good, for example we have AddItemToList, EnqueueItemOnList and PushItemToList all doing the same thing.
+When I'm coding, and look through the list of methods and see each of these, I wonder which, if any add to the left, or right.
+Ditto for removing elements.

+My original list of complaints was a longer, but when I went to justify them here (having already built Nhiredis), I found I couldn't - it turns out the above caused my attitude to be overly negative.
+In hindsight, the functionality underlying ServiceStack.Redis is pretty good and using a decent API on top of this would have probably been a better solution that wrapping hiredis.

+Anyway, as they stand, I prefer to use Nhiredis over ServiceStack.Redis.

 _Booksleeve_ - I haven't looked at this library in detail, but on the surface it looks very good.
 Unfortunately if you are constrained to working with .NET versions earlier than C# 4.0 like me, this is not an option.

 ## Examples